Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Results

 \section{Results}

-In this section, we present semi-analytical results for the model Hamiltonian \ref{ham} with the quench action.
-As mentioned earlier, we use three estimators --- occupancy at a site, Bits per Fermion and OTOC --- to identify the late-time evolution of the initial state.
+In this section, we present semi-analytical results for the model Hamiltonian \ref{ham} with the effect of quench.
+As mentioned earlier, we use the following estimators--- occupancy at a site, nearest neighbor hopping, Bits per Fermion and OTOC --- to identify the late-time evolution of the initial state.

+{The flowchart of the procedure used in numerical evaluation of the physical quantities can be seen in \ref{fig:flowchart}.
+Numerics is done in MATLAB.}